White Plume Mountain: Reception

 Jim Bambra reviewed White Plume Mountain for the British magazine White Dwarf, and rated it favorably at 8/10 overall.
 He gave playability, enjoyment, and skill ratings of 9/10, and a complexity rating of 7/10.
 He noted that the adventure focuses on problem solving, with "many interesting problems for players to overcome".
 Comparing it to the challenges in the previous S series adventure Tomb of Horrors, Bambra found White Plume Mountain "quite lenient."
 Where in Tomb of Horrors a wrong decision would leave the player's character dead, in White Plume Mountain it merely leaves the player frustrated.
 The adventure's tests are "designed to stretch a party to its limits, not deal death at every opportunity".

 Ken Denmead of Wired says that White Plume Mountain is his favorite adventure, if not necessarily the best.
 For him, it was the "amusement park of dungeons".
 He describes the story arc, where the adventurers are hired to retrieve three magic items, as similar to the A-Team or The Equalizer: "You've been hired to help when no one else has been able."
 He felt that while the sword Blackrazor was a "blatant ripoff of Elric", it was "still way cool".

 Denmead commented on several of the adventure's encounters.
 He felt the cavern with boiling mud, hanging disks, and geysers, was "just cruel".
 Concerning the permanently dark room that houses a vampire, he commented on the ease with which one player's character can easily hit that of another in the gloom.
 He describes the room where a giant crab guards the trident Wave as "basically a bubble inside a tank of boiling water", noting the crab knows not to pierce the walls and asks, "Are you that smart?"
 Also, if the players end the adventure with the magic weapons, they need to "bribe" their Dungeon Master to allow them to keep the items.

+TheGamer in 2022 ranked it as #7 on their list of "The Best 3.5 Edition Adventures".